opavlyuk/opavlyuk.github.io/index.md

 # Oleksandr Pavliuk
-### Software Engineer
+### Senior Software Engineer

-Qualified engineer with 6+ years of commercial experience in developing software solutions.
+Qualified engineer with 7+ years of commercial experience in developing software solutions.
 Hands-on experience in networking technologies, Unix-like systems, as well as automated testing frameworks.
 Solid knowledge of software testing processes and strategies.

 ## Education

-Ivan Franko NationaL University of Lviv, 2009
+Ivan Franko National University of Lviv, 2009

 Academician Stepan Demianchuk International University of Economics and Humanities.
 Masters Degree in Computer Science, 2021